A Tail-Respecting Splitting Numerical Scheme for L\'evy-Driven SDEs With Superlinear Drifts: Main results

-Since Theorem \ref{t:thm_q} and \ref{t:thm_q_sup} focus solely on the moments of the L\'evy process $Z$, we strongly believe that analogous results should hold for the tamed Euler scheme as well as the reverse splitting schemes \eqref{e:X1} and \eqref{e:X2}.
+Since Theorem \ref{t:thm_q} and \ref{t:thm_q_sup} focus solely on the moments of the L\'evy process $Z$, we strongly believe that analogous results should hold for the tamed Euler scheme as well as the reverse splitting scheme \eqref{e:X2}.

 The following theorem, which is the second main result of the paper, is specific to the scheme \eqref{e:Xndisc}, \eqref{e:Xncont} and combines the tail-improving effect with convergence rates.